tacticdemonic/sb-logger-extension/sb-logger-extension/CRITICAL_BUG_FIXES_2025-12-09.md

 4. Verify: No blocking/stalling of health check endpoint during scraping

 ### Load Testing
-1. Submit 50+ bets to CLV server
+1. Submit 50+ test bets or run batch CLV checks to simulate load
-2. Simultaneously call health check: `curl http://127.0.0.1:8765/health` (should respond <100ms)
+2. Monitor extension Diagnostics → Load Log and background console for job processing performance
-3. Check logs: Jobs should process without stalling other requests
+3. Check that batch processing completes and CLV fetches do not block other extension operations

 ---